 - Some people tell me they aren’t getting as much out of having a Facebook Page as they hoped.

 - Twitter, LinkedIn, and some local networks are already good referral sources for me and maybe I should stay focused on those.

 - I’m skeptical about how much longer Facebook will last given all their glitches lately.
 Hmmm.

 - Practically everyone is on Facebook and I should go where they are.

 - I want my audience to have easy access to me in a format they are familiar with.

-- It’s fairly easy to set up and post to it on a regular basis, especially if I integrate it with what I’m already doing on Twitter and LinkedIn, using a tool like Hootsuite (highly recommended).
+- It’s fairly easy to set up and post to it on a regular basis, especially if I integrate it with what I’m already doing on other social media sites.

 - I’ll probably draw in new people and new ideas.

 - It will be a great learning experience especially since I help my clients with these things.

 - It could be a way for my Facebook friends to opt in to my business-related communications instead of my wondering if they want those updates in my personal feed.